samfields27/ece281-lab1_v2/prelab/README.md

 ### Digital Simulations

 In this folder are also Digital templates for you to complete and simulate.
 Do not change the file names or the input and output labels in Digital otherwise the autograder will not work.
-The autograder will first look in the prelab folder then in the root of the submission for the files.
+The autograder will look in the prelab folder for the files.

 Complete all three circuits using the various approaches (generic multiplexer symbol, 74151 multiplexer chip, and a sum of products using and/or logic gates).